atait/lytest/README.md

 ## Todo

-- command line entry points
-    - done
-- template for CI integration.
 - OASIS
 - what if you could `kdb_xor` across git commits/branches
+    - imagine this. someone makes an intentional change to something you were using. you see the binary change in the git diff. how do you specify a geometry test in a similar way. otherwise you have no idea what is happening
 - use PCell in the pya examples
+- command line entry points
+    - done
+- template for CI integration
+    - done
 - import pya from lygadgets.
 See if it detects the installed kdb.
     - done